Accessibility, Accommodations, ADA Section 504

-A student with an academic disability who plans to request accommodations needs to self-identify with Trine concerning his or her disability by contacting Abby Salge, Director of Accessibility Services at 260.665.4590 or firstname.lastname@example.org.
+A student with a documented disability who plans to request accommodations needs to self-identify with Trine concerning his or her disability by contacting Abby Salge, Director of Accessibility Services at 260.665.4590 or firstname.lastname@example.org.

-Seven steps needed for completion to receive academic adjustments for a disability
+Five steps needed to receive academic accommodations for a disability:

-- Indicate the need for academic adjustments by notifying Academic Support Services.
+- Indicate the need for academic accommodations by notifying Director of Accessibility Services

 The provision of documentation does not guarantee that the requested academic adjustments will be provided.
 Trine University reserves the right to select among equally effective and appropriate adjustments that will provide the student with a disability equal access to its programs.
 In addition to providing documentation of a disability, the student needs to request academic adjustments by completing an application for disability support services.